As a company we promise to always give you honest information and to treat you as we wish to be treated.

 We are pleased to offer our customers the chance to recycle their old electrical items.

-Simply return your item in person or by courier/ postal services to Port-P Limited, 37a Waterloo Street, Birmingham, B2 5TJ.
+Simply return your item in person or by courier/ postal services to Port-P Limited, Livery Place, 35 Livery St, Birmingham, B3 2PB.

 If you have any questions about this scheme, simply telephone our customer services department, who will be happy to assist you.To remind you that old electrical equipment can be recycled, it is now marked with a crossed-out wheeled bin symbol.
 Please do not throw any electrical equipment (including those marked with this symbol) in your bin.